numba/numba/docs/source/developer/repomap.rst

 with CPython APIs.

 - ``numba/_arraystruct.h`` - Struct for holding NumPy array
   attributes.
-Used in helperlib and nrt.
+Used in helperlib and the Numba Runtime.
 - ``numba/_helperlib.c`` - C functions required by Numba compiled code at runtime.
 Linked into ahead-of-time compiled modules
 - ``numba/_helpermod.c`` - Python extension module with pointers to